A thoughtfully curated section of town, find everything from antiques and albums to galleries, cult-followed grub and the flagship Whole Foods Market.

 Sweetish Hill Bakery: With 30 birthdays under its belt, this Euro-bakery is beloved for everything from freshly made breakfast bear claws and baguettes to bridal buttercreams.

-Frame Game: Art lovers should venture just a bit further down West Sixth Street and gallery hop to the likes of the Wally Workman Gallery, the Stephen L. Clark Gallery, the Lotus Gallery, and the Russell Collection.
+Galleries: Art lovers should venture just a bit further down West Sixth Street and gallery hop to the likes of the Wally Workman Gallery, the Stephen L. Clark Gallery, the Lotus Gallery, and the Russell Collection.